b374k/b374k/README.md

  * Responsibility of what you do with this shell

 ## Installation :
 Download b374k.php (default password : b374k), edit and change password and upload b374k.php to your server, password is in sha1(md5()) format.
-Or create your own b374k.php, explained below.
+Or create your own b374k.php, explained below

 ## Customize :
-After finished doing editing, upload index.php, base, module and all files inside it to a server.
+After finished doing editing, upload index.php, base, module and all files inside it to a server

 Using Web Browser :